-FreightWaves recognises that its clients and other industry stakeholders expect it to meet the highest standards of journalism.
-This code provides FreightWaves editorial staff with guidelines that are designed to protect the independence, integrity, credibility, honesty and reliability of the company and its work.
+FreightWaves recognizes that its clients and other industry stakeholders expect it to meet the highest standards of journalism.
+This code provides FreightWaves editorial staff with guidelines that are designed to protect the independence, integrity, credibility, honesty, and reliability of the company and its work.
 All new editorial staff will be given this code and will be required to confirm that they have read, understood and accepted it.
-All editorial staff will be trained periodically to ensure implementation and understanding of this code, along with training on other relevant FreightWaves editorial manuals, guidelines, procedures and policies.
+All editorial staff will be trained periodically to ensure implementation and understanding of this code, along with training on other relevant FreightWaves editorial manuals, guidelines, procedures, and policies.

 - FreightWaves journalists will not knowingly or recklessly disseminate false or misleading information.

 - FreightWaves will publish corrections of false or misleading information that it has published.

 - FreightWaves journalists will diligently seek to contact individuals and companies that are the subject of stories to give them the chance to comment.

 - Journalists have a moral obligation to protect confidential sources of information.

 - FreightWaves journalists will not use confidential information to their personal advantage.

 - FreightWaves journalists will not pass confidential sources of information to others.